Family Nurse Practitioner (M.S.N.) (Accelerated Online)

 Review important information about application fees.

-• a 3.25 overall GPA or a 3.25 GPA in your last 60 hours of undergraduate course work, plus any completed graduate courses
+• A 3.0 overall GPA or a 3.0 GPA in your last 60 hours of undergraduate course work, plus any completed graduate courses.
+(Effective Spring 2026: A 3.25 overall GPA on a 4.0 scale in nursing courses from an accredited college or university, plus any completed graduate courses.)

 Review important information about transcripts.
 Official transcripts, sent directly from your institution, will be required if admission is granted.